Jul 30, 2026

 Luckily, there's no fee for paying off your loan early, no matter which lender you choose through the marketplace.

-Splash Financial doesn’t share a minimum credit score requirement, but it recommends applicants have a score of 680 or higher to optimize their chances of approval.
+Splash Financial doesn't share a minimum credit score requirement, but it recommends applicants have a score of 680 or higher to improve their chances of approval.
 Splash also acknowledges that you may be approved with a lower credit score, but you’ll pay a higher interest rate as a result.

 3. Select the loan amount and why you're looking to borrow money.